How ‘Ted Lasso’ went from a viral NBC Sports promo to everyone’s feel-good favorite to Emmy darling

 ‘An American coach in London’

 In 2013, NBC Sports tapped Sudeikis, fresh off a 10-year run on “Saturday Night Live,” to help the network promote its stateside coverage of England’s Premier League.
-The concept revolved around an American football coach hired to run an elite soccer, er, football league despite not knowing the basic rules of the game.
+The concept revolved around an American football coach hired to run an elite soccer, er, football team despite not knowing the basic rules of the game.

 “Football is football no matter where you play it,” Sudeikis said in a news conference scene in the promo, which the New York Times noted had “been viewed nearly three million times on YouTube” ahead of the network’s coverage debut.
 That was around the same time that Eli and Peyton Manning garnered “two million views within 24 hours,” as reported by the Wall Street Journal, for an American football-themed rap video.

-A year later, Lasso was out of a job — at least in the Premier league — as NBC Sports rolled out a promo featuring the charming coach recounting his experience in London and sharing footage of his new gig: the St. Catherine’s Fighting Owls (“Whooo?
+A year later, Lasso was out of a job — at least in the Premier League — as NBC Sports rolled out a promo featuring the charming coach recounting his experience in London and sharing footage of his new gig: the St. Catherine’s Fighting Owls (“Whooo?
 The fighting owls”), an all-girl Little League team.

 ‘Ted Lasso,’ the TV show

 Sudeikis teamed up with “Scrubs” creator Bill Lawrence to create “Ted Lasso” the series, which landed on Apple TV Plus nine months after the streaming service’s debut and — eventually — became the platform’s first real hit.
-In the series, Lasso coaches a league called AFC Richmond but his knowledge of soccer is as limited as it was in those NBC promos.
+In the series, Lasso coaches a team called AFC Richmond but his knowledge of soccer is as limited as it was in those NBC promos.
 At a news conference in the series pilot, Lasso mistakenly refers to the game’s “quarters” before a journalist reminds him that there are halves in soccer.

 The show found early fans through the same type of word-of-mouth-following “Schitt’s Creek” enjoyed in its early Pop TV days, but it wasn’t until this year that the series lost its underdog status.
 The sweet show’s profile only grew amid widespread isolation and grief during the pandemic, and Sudeikis took home the best actor trophy at the Golden Globes in March.
 (And as it turns out, soccer players like the show, too.)
 Now in its second season, “Ted Lasso” has already been renewed for a third.